A child savings account does more than store money—it's a hands-on tool that can shape your child's financial future.

 In addition to joint bank accounts, you can open a custodial or educational savings account for your child.
 These accounts have different rules and limitations compared to a child bank account.

 A custodial account allows you (the parent or guardian) to open an investment account or bank account in the child’s name.
 The funds deposited into this account are considered a gift and legally become your child’s property.
+Adults manage it until the child reaches the age of majority (varies by state and account type).

 This means you can no longer access the funds for yourself, but all money in a custodial account must be used directly for the child’s benefit.